tatsumoto-ren/tatsumoto-ren.github.io/blog/foreword.md

 tags: [guide]
 ---

 Congratulations!
 You've taken your first step towards learning Japanese!

 This is Tatsumoto's Guide to Learning Japanese.
-I'm Tatsumoto.
+I'm Tatsumoto Ren,
+and I'm excited to help you begin your journey to learn Japanese.
-This guide is for people
-who want to learn Japanese solely through **self-study**.
+This guide is designed specifically for individuals who want to master Japanese through **self-study**, without relying on traditional textbooks and classes.
-Do you want to teach yourself Japanese?
-Do you want to reach a high level of fluency fast?
+Are you eager to take control of your learning and achieve a high level of fluency faster than with any other method in the world?
-Then this site is right for you.
+If so, you're in the right place.
+This site is dedicated to providing you with the theory, strategies, and tools you need to succeed.

 ****